 GET A ROUTINE INSTEAD OF A SCHEDULE

-It’s funny how in motherhood moments after our baby is born we learn the baby’s schedule.
+It’s funny how in motherhood, moments after our baby is born; we learn the baby’s schedule.
 When they need to eat, sleep and poop.
-As a modern homemaker we take a breath when we have control.
+As modern homemakers, we take a breath when we have control.

 A schedule is harder to control with toddlers.
 There will be a day your toddler will refuse to nap at the scheduled time.
 Or they will fall asleep right at the dinner table.
 It happens.

 It is then you must shift to a routine.
 Having a routine allows a homemaker to become adaptable.
-If you have kids this is a trait you don’t get to choose.
-Fighting all the changes that take place in raising kids makes the job harder.
+If you have kids, this is a trait you don’t get to choose.
+Fighting all the changes in raising kids makes the job harder.

-If you are home and your husband works overtime the routine can still be set but the schedule will change.
-Allowing yourself room for flexibility is a game changer.
+If you are home and your husband works overtime, you can still set the routine, but the schedule will change.
+Allowing yourself room for flexibility is a game-changer.